kehrlab/molemap/README.md

 - Barcodes are stored in BX:Z: flag of read Ids
 - Sorted by barcode (use i.e. [bcctools](https://github.com/kehrlab/bcctools) or [samtools](https://github.com/samtools/samtools))

-to trimm, correct and sort barcodes with bcctools use the following command in the bcctools folder:
+To trimm, correct and sort barcodes with bcctools use the following command in the bcctools folder:

     ./script/run_bcctools -f fastq first.fq.gz second.fq.gz